Where Should I Go After an Auto Accident? Understanding Your Care Options

 • Comprehensive diagnostics: ERs can perform CT scans, MRIs, and other advanced imaging if internal injuries are suspected.

-• Immediate access to advanced care: ERs are equipped to handle life-threatening injuries with imaging, labs and specialists on site.
+• Immediate access to advanced care: ERs are equipped to handle life-threatening injuries with imaging, labs and doctors on site.

 • 24/7 availability: Open all day, every day, including holidays.